RadotJar/faraway-fastness/_notes/collaborative-worldbuilding.md

 - Each player briefly describes their character's family history.
 What role did they play in the character's society?
 What effect did this have on the character.
 - Each player playing a human character adds a location to the town map related to their upbringing.
 - Each player playing a non-human character draws a nearby settlement for their race if one does not already exist, or adds more detail to an existing one.
-- Each player playing a human character describes how they distinguished themselves as a child.
-Were they the toughest in the village?
-A loner, preferring playing with animals to the other children?
+- Each player playing a human character describes how they became an adventurer after shifting from their familial line of work.
 - Each player playing a non-human character describes their reason for leaving their own society and coming to the realm of men.
 - Each player ties their character to an individual or group within the starting town, creating an NPC in the process.